Giovanni Vitelleschi

 Giovanni Maria Vitelleschi (1396 – 2 April 1440) was an Italian cardinal and condottiere.

+In 1434, Vitelleschi was the commander of the papal armies of Pope Eugene IV when the Colonna faction at Rome backed an insurrection that raised a temporary republic at Rome and exiled Eugene.
+Vitelleschi managed to recapture the city and had the Roman Senate declare him tertius pater patriae post Romulum ("the third Father of his Country since Romulus").
+He remained powerful for a few years, but his intercepted correspondence indicated that he was conspiring against Eugene.
+Eugene had his former commander arrested and incarcerated in the Castel Sant'Angelo.

 Biography

-Vitelleschi was born in Corneto (modern Tarquinia, then part of the Papal States), some kilometers north to Rome.
+Vitelleschi was born in Corneto (modern Tarquinia, then part of the Papal States), some kilometres north of Rome, as a member of the Vitelleschi noble family.
 He received a military education, which he refined as apostolic protonotary under Pope Martin V. The fighting bishop of Recanati from 1431, and afterwards made a cardinal, he was commander of the papal armies of Pope Eugene IV when the Colonna faction at Rome, infuriated by the reversal of their fortunes when Eugene succeeded Martin V (a member of the Colonna), backed an insurrection that raised a temporary republic at Rome and forced Eugene into exile at Florence in May 1434.
 The city was restored to obedience by Giovanni Vitelleschi in the following October, in a display of ferocious cruelty.
 Vitelleschi abrogated all Roman rights and had the Roman Senate declare him tertius pater patriae post Romulum ("the third Father of his Country since Romulus").
 He commanded the papal troops against René of Anjou, who claimed the throne of Naples.
 In 1439 he was sent by the Pope to expel the rebel Corrado IV Trinci from Foligno, which he besieged and captured.
 The nobleman was beheaded and the city restored to Papal authority.